ItsJustMeChris/openai-cpp/README.md

 ./build/apps/openai-cli
 ```

 Network calls are disabled in automated tests by default; consider providing a mock `HttpClient` when writing unit tests.
 The TypeScript SDK runs its suite against a Prism-powered mock server on `127.0.0.1:4010`; mirroring that setup (or faking the `HttpClient`) will keep parity as the surface grows.
+See `docs/TESTING.md` for the evolving test plan.

 The vendored copy of `nlohmann::json` is licensed under MIT; see `external/nlohmann/LICENSE.MIT`.